Taxonomy - it’s got nothing to do with paying your taxes, but it does have a lot to do with your bottom line.

 Any company wishing to sell products online needs to give them the correct names and put them in the correct categories.
 Otherwise customers, both current and new, simply can’t find them.

-What is Product Taxonomy
+What is Product Texanomy

-Taxonomies organize all available products in a way that customers can find what they want in the least clicks possible.
+Product taxonomy is a structure to organize all available products in a way that customers can find what they want in the least clicks possible.

 Generally they work as a product hierarchy put products into categories.
 Then tags are used to group products into each category.
 Attributes (e.g. color or size) are then applied to the products in each category.